lextoumbourou/notes/content/udacity-xbmc-plugin.md

 ## [What's missing](#whats-missing)

 1\.
-Programming quizzes aren't supported and probably never will.
+Programming quizzes aren't supported and probably never will be.
 XBMC doesn't really have the tools yet to support large amounts of text input.

 2\.
-Any form of guarantee that the whole thing will actually work.
+Any form of guarantee that the thing will actually work.
 As soon as Udacity update their API it's adios muchachos...

 ***